RobotProjectER3/Robot-Project-ER3/README.md

 ## Hardware
-We explained about what we hade for this project in our [drive](https://drive.google.com/open?id=1D5huaLAUc6L7YCDwuEYKyj4zuAJ_pIDJ)
+You can check out our [drive](https://drive.google.com/open?id=1D5huaLAUc6L7YCDwuEYKyj4zuAJ_pIDJ) for more information about the Robot.